NefariousCreations/excerpt-after-title/README.md

-# excerpt-after-title
+# Excerpt After Title

-This is a simple plugin to move the WordPress post excerpt to site below the post/page title.
+This is a simple plugin to move the WordPress post excerpt to sit below the post/page title.